ROHIT3496484/Todo-Tasks/README.md

 User drags a task into a new column.

-onDragEnd updates the local board state.
+That updates the local board state.

-Store emits "updateBoard" through the socket.
+Store emits through the socket.

 Server receives the update and broadcasts the new board to all connected clients.

-All clients receive "board" and update their local UI instantly.
+All clients receive and update their local UI instantly.

 This makes the board eventually consistent across all browsers in real time.